Sebubu/github-pages-with-jekyll/_posts/2021-12-05-Indicent-Report.md

 due to timeouts.

 The node doesn't have that many stuck payments normally.
 During the incident, the node might have been in a state where it continually accepted new HTLCs but was not able to process it further.

-Lightning payments lack a HTLC ACK message.
-Therefore, if the network module of LND was still running but couldnt write the HTLC to disk we would have a discrepancy between node and peer.

-This state is very unfortunate from a node operators perspective (loss of channels) and also from a network perspective.
-Having seen periods in the network with an increased amount of stuck payments, this could have been a potential issue.
+I am not sure why this happened but we have seen periods in the network with an increased amount of stuck payments before.
-Wallet of Satoshi and Breez both had periods where they lost a lot of channels and the amount of stuck payments in the network were extremely high.
+Wallet of Satoshi and Breez both had periods where they lost a lot of channels and the amount of stuck payments in the network were extremely high at the same time.

+This issue is very unfortunate from a node operators perspective (loss of channels) and also from a network perspective (lots of timeouts).